 BSC 2086.
 Anatomy and Physiology II.
-This course provides an introduction to the study of the functions of the human body.
-The scope of the course includes special senses, endocrine, circulatory, respiratory, digestive, urinary, and reproductive systems; and metabolic regulation.
-Prerequisite: A grade of "C" or better in BSC 2085 and BSC2085L, or a grade of "C" or better in both BSC 2010 and BSC 2011, or consent of department.
+Human anatomy and physiology for health science majors with no prerequisites and offered as second of two semester courses.
+Prerequisite: A grade of "C" or better in BSC 2085 and BSC 2085L, or a grade of "C" or better in both BSC 2010 and BSC 2011, or consent of department.
 3 semester hours credit.
 [A]